 The math is simple; profit equals revenue minus cost.
 If you make the right sustainability investments, you can both reduce cost and increase revenue.
 In other words, sustainability equals profitability.

 The math is simple; profit equals revenue minus cost.
 If you make the right sustainability investments, you can both reduce cost and increase the revenue.
 In other words, sustainability equals profitability.

 Sustainable solutions can be very cost-effective.
 For example, decreasing waste is a great approach to cut your disposal costs.

 Based on the increased demand for sustainability and the opportunity to take a leading position, there is an excellent chance of expanding market share by becoming a sustainable company.

 I am pleased to see how sustainability slowly is becoming an essential topic among owners and decision-makers.
 A while ago, a CEO at a manufacturing company asked me what I would prioritise if I took his role.
 The question got me thinking, and I have summed my answer in a PowerPoint presentation, which you can download below.

 I hope you'll find it useful, and feel free to re-use it internally when discussing how to think about sustainability versus profitability.

-Fredrik Pettersson has been CEO of Stena Recycling since 2019.
-He has several years of experience in business development and sales and has previously worked as CEO of the Nordic region's leading aluminium recycling company, Stena Aluminum.
+Fredrik Pettersson is CEO of Stena Recycling since 2019.
+He has many years of experience from the process industry as well as from business and market development, most recently as CEO of the Nordic region's leading producer of aluminum through recycling, Stena Aluminum.